 - Specialist support from outside agencies such as speech and language

-If you have any questions or queries regarding any aspect of our inclusion provision please do not hesitate to get in touch with our SEN co-ordinator Nicola Meredith on 02476 589000.
+If you have any questions or queries regarding any aspect of our inclusion provision please do not hesitate to get in touch with our SEND team through the Heads of Year on 02476 589000.